 The result is a Content Freshness Dashboard: a live view showing which guides are confirmed current, which are pending review after a recent commit, and which have been auto-updated.
 Your support team does not need to audit the entire help center after every release.
 They see exactly which articles need attention.

-What should teams shipping weekly actually do about this?
+What teams shipping weekly should actually do

 The second step is calculating the maintenance cost.
 How many hours per week does your team spend updating existing documentation versus creating new articles?
 If the ratio is above 50/50, you are already past the sustainable threshold.
+Your team is spending more time chasing screenshot documentation breaks than building new content.

 The structural fix requires moving away from pixel recording.
 That does not mean abandoning your existing content overnight.
 It means introducing a recording method that stays connected to the codebase, so updates propagate automatically instead of requiring a full re-recording cycle.

 Teams that make this shift typically see two changes: support ticket volume drops as documentation accuracy improves, and documentation teams shift their time from update cycles to higher-value work like new article creation and analytics review.
+The documentation update cycle shrinks from a reactive fire drill after every release to a review queue with specific, already-identified articles flagged for attention.

 Not every tool that claims to "auto-update" documentation does so at the code level.
 Several products use AI to visually detect UI changes in screenshots — which is better than nothing, but still pixel-dependent and still prone to false negatives when changes are subtle.

-The criteria that actually matter:
+The criteria that actually matter for eliminating screenshot documentation breaks:

 - Code-level recording.
 The tool must capture CSS selectors or DOM paths, not screenshots or screen recordings.